troyboy95/weather-app-test/README.md

 - Built with Express.js.
 - Fetches weather data from the HK Observatory API.
-- Maps weather icon codes to readable conditions using custom mappings based on HK API documentation.
+- Maps weather icon codes to readable conditions using custom mappings based on HK OBSERVATORY ICONS documentation.
 - Provides a REST API endpoint for the frontend to consume.

 ### Frontend